How To Start A Business in 6 Steps

 6. Marketing and sales

-7. Funding Requirements
+7. Funding requirements

-8. Financial Projections
+8. Financial projections

-4. Start building your team needed to set up your business.
+Learn more about the steps and things to include when writing a business plan, including some helpful hints about marketing your business and a social media tipsheet.4.
+Start building your team needed to set up your business.
 Professionals to consider include a business lender, a lawyer, an accountant, an insurance agent, and any employees you will need to operate.
 “A business lender can help you with opening a business account and with securing funding for your business if needed,” says Pekoske.
 “We can also help you think through your projections, your business plan, and what kind of account or funding would work best for you.”

 When your business is ready to start taking or spending money, a business account can offer you several things:

-• Protection – having a business account helps keep separate your business funds from your personal money.
+- Protection – having a business account helps keep separate your business funds from your personal money.

-• Convenience – customers can pay you with credit cards and make checks out to your business instead of directly to you.
+- Convenience – customers can pay you with credit cards and make checks out to your business instead of directly to you.
 You’ll also be able to authorize your staff to manage day-to-day banking tasks.

-• Credit – Business accounts at Levo come with the option of a line of credit that you can use to purchase things like new equipment or to help in an emergency.
+- Credit – Business accounts at Levo come with the option of a line of credit that you can use to purchase things like new equipment or to help in an emergency.

 Things to look for in your business financing partner include:

-• Interest rates for savings, checking, and lines of credit
+- Interest rates for savings, checking, and lines of credit.

-• Merchant services with low fees offering easy access to your funds and statements
+- Merchant services with low fees offering easy access to your funds and statements.

-• Expertise – an experienced business lender can walk you through many of the steps of opening a business and help your lawyer and accountant ensure you are compliant and prepared.
+- Expertise – an experienced business lender can walk you through many of the steps of opening a business and help your lawyer and accountant ensure you are compliant and prepared.

-5. Register your business, get tax IDs, and apply for any necessary licenses and permits.
+Learn more about how to open a business account, and why you might also need a lawyer, an accountant, and business insurance.5.
+Register your business, get tax IDs, and apply for any necessary licenses and permits.
 “This is where your team comes in,” says Pekoske.
 “An accountant or lawyer can help you with this process and ensure you comply with local, state, and federal regulations.”
 How you register will depend on your location, your business structure, and your business size.
 For small businesses, you can usually just register your business name with state and local governments.
 You will need to contact your state and local governments to find out about their requirements and how to register.
 Typically this is through the Secretary of State:

 You may also want to file with federal agencies to get a federal tax ID, trademark your name, or file tax-exempt status for a nonprofit corporation.